Back to Blog

 Past {{ date_range }} days

-The template code demonstrates how to present these metrics in a clear, organized manner.
-I've learned that using semantic HTML with clear class names makes it much easier to style and maintain the dashboard interface.
+There is a template code for displaying these metrics in a more clear, organized fashion.
+From my experience of styling the dashboard interface, using semantic HTML and clear class names makes it so much easier to maintain and style.

-One of the key lessons I've learned is the importance of error handling in analytics displays.
-Always plan for edge cases - what if there are no sales in the selected period?
-What if a product was deleted but still exists in historical data?
-These considerations should be reflected in both the backend logic and template display.
+The one thing that has stuck with me until now is the importance of error handling in analytics displays.
+Always plan for edge cases like - what if the sales are 0 for the selected period?
+What if a product has indeed been deleted but existed in historical data?
+Such logic — and how it is reflected in templates — should take these considerations into account.

 Frequently Asked Questions